Adam Collins

 Daniel acts in commercial, financial, competition, and regulatory cases of all kinds, especially those involving complex questions of accounting, economics, or finance, or issues of personal misconduct.

 He is currently instructed in professional disciplinary proceedings regarding accountants’ misconduct, securities litigation in UK equity markets, and competition cases before the CAT.
-He has particular expertise in the tech sector, and is currently instructed in high-value class actions against Apple, Amazon, and Google.
+He has particular expertise in the tech sector, and is currently instructed in four high-value class actions against Apple, Amazon, and Google.
+Daniel is routinely instructed as an oral advocate, including where he is part of a larger team.

 Daniel has experience of a variety of dispute resolution procedures, including CMA administrative proceedings, judicial review claims before the EU courts, litigation in the ADGM, and arbitrations conducted under LCIA, LMAA, ICC, and SIAC rules.
 He is also a member of the Serious Fraud Office’s proceeds of crime panel B.